-Adolescence is a key period for following orthodontic treatments.
+Adolescence is a key period for orthodontic treatment.
 The majority of permanent teeth have already come out and the jaw is generally well developed but still has a good potential of growth.
-It is strongly recommended to undertake orthodontic treatment at that time to bring solution to the occlusion and alignment of the teeth which will improve the health as well as the esteem of your teen.
+It is strongly recommended to undertake orthodontic treatment at this time to correct problems with occlusion and teeth alignment, which will improve the health as well as the self-esteem of your teen.

 Call us to make